omerkarslioglu/edge_detector/README.md

 ### Testing and verification:
 Instead of a large image format, I chose a 5x5 matrix for the tests.
 I would get a 3x3 result from this matrix.
 I wrote the matrices to the block ram in txt format.
 I performed the results of all operations (such as multiplication and grad values) with waveform tracking.Finally, I gave the Lena image as input.
 I wrote the data from the output to a txt file.
 Then it was examined in MATLAB.
 There are two testbenches.
 One of them is for just sobel execution unit (sobel_exc_tb.sv), the other one is for top level design (sobel_top_tb.sv).
 To run simulation, you can use top level testbench.

-The design out for Lena image:
+The design out for an image:

 <p align="center">
   <img title="" alt="Reading indexes from an input image." src="/docs/images/sobel_out_image.png" width="650" height="auto">